carbon-design-system/carbon-components-vue/packages/core/src/components/cv-modal/cv-modal-notes.md

 - auto-hide-off: boolean value if true the component user is expected to close the modal via visible property or hide method.
 - kind: 'danger' other wise default modal.
 - visible: visibility of modal dialog
+- primaryButtonDisabled: boolean value used to enable/disable the primary button

 ## slots